Cyphostemma currorii

 Cyphostemma currorii is a succulent tree belonging to the family Vitaceae, also known as Koba or Butter-tree.
 They grow and reach a height of 6 meters or more.
 Cyphostemma currorii is found in hot, arid rocky places, and has been seen from southern Angola to Namibia and is common on the Brandberg.

 Description

-Cyphostemma currorii looks like a big succulent that grows up to be a tree, belonging to the Vitaceae family.
-Cyphostemma currorii grows up to be a tree, with creamy, papery peeling bark.
+Cyphostemma currorii looks like a big succulent that grows up to be a tree, with creamy, papery peeling bark.
 The trunk has a yellowish to orange bark, peeling off in a paper-like flakes to expose a greenish underbark.
 They have very long trunks, they have mid vein with branches.
 The leaves are at the tip of the branches, arranged in groups of threes.
-The leaves are fairly large and fleshy, the edges of the leaves are not smooth, they are dentated.
+The leaves are fairly large and fleshy; the edges of the leaves are not smooth.
 The leaves are dentated so they can preserve water so the tree can survive the extra hot seasons.